bianliu1013/bianliu1013.github.io/source/_posts/Find-the-Duplicate-Number.md

-title: Find the Duplicate Number2
+title: Find the Duplicate Number
 date: 2015-12-10 10:39:05
+categories: algothrim
-tags: leetcode
+tags: algothrim
 ---

  Given an array nums containing n + 1 integers where each integer is between 1 and n (inclusive), prove that at least one duplicate number must exist.
 Assume that there is only one duplicate number, find the duplicate one.